ParthaPRay/Books/README.md

 # Books

-I have written following books till now.
+I have written and compiled following books till now.

+*	Ray.
+P. P., Ray, A., “The Great Mathematicians of Bharat”, Rajmangal Publishers, ISBN: 9788119251841, 2023.

 *	Ray.
 P. P., Ray, A., “Metaverse Unbound : Exploring Infinite Possibilities in the Digital Frontier”, Notion Press, ISBN: 979-8890265005, 2023.